SuperEric1/retrospecter-p2-vslice-port/README.md

 - [ ] Make dozirc sleep in the options menu after being inactive for some time
 - [ ] Judgement offset adjustment option
 - [ ] Story mode menu?
-- [ ] Scrollspeed changes for the third strumline
 - [ ] ACHIEVEMENTS!!! (god this will take too much work but okay lol)
 - [ ] Song ratings for freeplay
 - [ ] Sweet talk intro instruction